 CONNX CDC

 The CONNX CDC origin reads mainframe change data provided by the CONNX data synchronization tool, DataSync.
 To read mainframe data from a CONNX server using a SQL query, use the CONNX origin.
 Connecting to CONNX requires a Mainframe Collector license.
 The license allows reading mainframe data from CONNX and writing the data to cloud destinations.
-Contact your StreamSets account manager for more information.
+Contact your IBM StreamSets account manager for more information.
 For information about supported versions, see Supported Systems and Versions.

 The CONNX CDC origin includes the CRUD operation type in a record header attribute so generated records can be easily processed by CRUD-enabled destinations.
 For an overview of Data Collector changed data processing and a list of CRUD-enabled destinations, see Processing Changed Data.